omimo/PyMO/README.md

 # PyMO
 A library for using motion capture data for machine learning

-This library is currently highly experimental and everything is subject to change :)
+**This library is currently highly experimental and everything is subject to change :)**

+## Roadmap
+* Mocap Data Parsers and Writers
+* Common mocap pre-processing algorithms
+* Feature extraction library
+* Visualization tools

-## Features
+## Current Features
 * [Read BVH Files](#read-bvh-files)
 * Write BVH Files
 * Pre-processing pipelines